 Sexting is defined as sending sexually explicit messages, photos, or video via cell phone, computer, or any digital device.
 22% of teen females and 20% of teen males have sent nude or semi-nude photos of themselves over the internet or using their cell phones.
 Data suggests that minors are now sharing explicit photos of themselves on the internet – and moreover, that they have less supervision while spending time online.

 Many do it because they believe everyone else is doing it.
 Others don’t think anyone will spread the images that they are sending and receiving.
 Some teens simply don’t see any harm in it.
-But it’s important to know that most of these teenagers are unknowingly engaging in acts of child pornography, and it’s wise to advise your teen to not post explicit photos of themselves online.
+In many jurisdictions, creating, possessing, or sharing explicit images involving minors can carry serious legal consequences, even when the images are self-generated.

 There are several dangers to sexting: